Nittaya Thai Curry logo_White

 Lemongrass

 Lemongrass has a beautiful citrusy, lemony aroma and taste, essential for Thai curries’ fresh, bright flavor profile.
-Learn more about lemongrass in Thai cooking.
 It also has antibacterial and antifungal properties.
 Nutritionally, lemongrass is a good source of vitamins A and C, which are great for the immune system.

 Understanding the Key Ingredients in Thai Curry Paste